bps-github7/Class_Generator/documentation/inline_specification.md

 If you were to provide only parents:

-`ClassA(parent1, parent2): attr1 / attr2 : method : -t`
+`ClassA(parent1, parent2): attr1, attr2 : method : -t`

 If you were to provide only packages:

-`ClassA (package1, package2) : attr1 / attr2 : method : -t`
+`ClassA (package1, package2) : attr1, attr2 : method : -t`

-# Pre-pend-Arguments
+# Prepend-Arguments

+These are small texts you prepend to attributes or methods to declare them as a certain type.

-* 'CV'
+* 'CV' class variable
-* 'SM'
+* 'SM' static method
-* 'CM'
+* 'CM' class method

-* '' default behaivor: prepend nothing for instance variables or regular Functions for modules.
+The default behaivor (no prepend arguments) generates instance variables and methods, variables and functions for modules.

 ### A note on methods and functions

-because of the limited nature of a utility command line tool, we cannot provide any implementation of methods or functions.
+Because of the limited nature of a utility command line tool, we cannot provide any implementation of methods or functions.
 However, two things can be done to help:

 1. The method signature can be provided in the inline, but is not nescessary.